syncfusion-content/maui-docs/MAUI/Polar-Charts/DataLabels.md

 ## LabelPlacement

-Other than the above alignment options, Chart providing additional customization option to position the data labels.
+In addition to the alignment options mentioned above, the Chart provides additional customization options for positioning the data labels.

 The [LabelPlacement]() property is used to position the data labels at [Center](), [Inner]() and [Outer]() position of the actual data point position.
 By default, labels are positioned based on the series types for better readability.